MrEliptik/HandPose/README.md

 For more information on the SSD, head to the [references](###References)

 ## TODO
+- ⌛ Generate requirements.txt
+- ⌛ Clean imports
-- ⌛ Add SSD architecture
+- ✔ ~~Add SSD architecture~~
 - ✔ ~~Add NN architecture~~
 - ✔ ~~Understand why multithreading doesn't work on linux~~
 - ✔ ~~See if Keras is the right version (Windows and Linux)~~